-As part of the course curriculum, the students spend 16 weeks spread over two years in the field for exposure and hands on experience.
+As part of the course curriculum, the students pursuing MA in Public Policy and Governance spend 16 weeks spread over two years in the field for exposure and hands on experience.

 1: End of First Semester: Understanding Rural Societies and Development in Rural Areas

 At the end of the first semester, the students undertake two weeks of rural exposure.
 The purpose of the rural immersion programme is to develop an understanding of rural society, structure, agriculture, land holdings, resources, habitation, institutions, areas of inclusion and exclusion, rural politics, market linkages and government policies and programmes pertinent to rural development (applying class room learning to realities).
 At the end of the rural immersion programme, the students prepare a report delineating their critical observations with the help of facts and figures observed and collected during their rural stay

 2: End of Second Semester: Policy Area Concentration Aligned Experiential Learning

 At the beginning of the second semester, the students of MA in Public Policy and Governance (MA-PPG) choose a specific Policy Area Concentration (PAC) in order to specialise in a particular sector of Public Policy.
 Currently, three PACs are available for the students of MA-PPG - Regulation and Institutions, Urbanisation and Social Conflict and Public Policy.